What Causes Dark Circles and Puffiness, and How Can Skincare Help?

 Our simple guide to understanding how to best tackle puffy eyes and dark circles

-What Causes Dark Circles and Puffiness?
+Why are Eyes Prone to Dark Circles and Puffiness?

 The skin around the eyes is 40% thinner and therefore more permeable than the skin on the rest of the face.
 This means the skin around the eyes is more prone to environmental assault and external damage due to being extra delicate.
 Dark circles, puffiness, fine lines and wrinkles are all common eye concerns and each of these concerns is thought to be rooted from genetics, as well as lifestyle factors such as diet, sleep, sun exposure and smoking.

 Dark circles (also called periorbital dark circles - orbital meaning around the eye) are a common concern affecting all age groups.
-There is a simple at home test you can do to see if your dark circles are caused by hyperpigmentation or visible venous structures under the eye.
-Be sure to use freshly washed hands and be gentle when performing the test.

 Dark Circles Pinch Test